The Handmaid's Tale Women and Femininity Quotes

 There are other women with baskets, some in red, some in the dull green of the Marthas, some in the striped dresses, red and blue and green and cheap and skimp, that mark the women of the poorer men.
 Econowives, they're called.
 These women are not divided into functions.
 They have to do everything; if they can.
 (5.5)

 Here the narrator describes the roles of women in this society.
-All but the Econowives are "divided into functions," as shown by their dress.
+All but the Econowives are "divided into functions," as shown by their dresses.
 The women are basically color-coded: blue Wives, red Handmaids, green Marthas.
 Their individuality is completely stripped away.

 My nakedness is strange to me already. [...]
 Did I really wear bathing suits, at the beach?
 I did, without thought, among men, without caring that my legs, my arms, my thighs and back were on display, could be seen.
 Shameful, immodest.
 I avoid looking down at my body, not so much because it's shameful or immodest but because I don't want to see it.
 I don't want to look at something that determines me so completely.
 (12.4)